Petroleum Ministry’s report ‘shocks’ PLL ex-MD

 ISLAMABAD: Former managing director of PLL Adnan Gilani Tuesday said he was shocked to see the inquiry report of the Petroleum Ministry.

-Talking in Geo News programme “Aaj Shahzeb Khanzada Kay Saath”, Gilani said after joining he would review agreements and payments every two or three months in a bid to avoid mistakes.
+Talking in Geo News programme “Aaj Shahzeb Khanzada Kay Saath”, Gilani said after joining he would review agreements and payment every two or three months in a bid to avoid mistakes.

 Gilani said he came to know in October-November 2018 that the port charges could have different interpretations.
 He said the issue was conveyed to the Pakistan State Oil (PSO) and a thorough investigation held.